canonical/docker.io-app/engine/man/dockerd.8.md

   `--insecure-registry`.

 **--ip**=""
-  Default IP address to use when binding container ports.
+  Default host IP address to use when publishing container ports from the default bridge network.
 Default is **0.0.0.0**.

 **--ip-forward**=**true**|**false**
   Enables IP forwarding on the Docker host.
 The default is **true**.
 This flag